epsilion-war-mmorpg/epsilion_wars_mmorpg_automation/README.md

 You can have more information about registration and account funding on [their web site](http://getcaptchasolution.com/r4gkdobk03).

+You can also run the Epsilion Trainer in captcha-only help mode.
+Use the command `captcha-solver`.

+In this mode, the tool will only help you solve the captcha automatically and nothing else.

 #### Settings

+`captcha_solver_enabled`: Try to solve simple captcha automatically.
+Enabled by default.

 `anti_captcha_com_apikey`: your account key (ex: 172ea50b3d12345678de199546c66b20)